martanne/vis/README.md

   vis supports multiple cursors with immediate visual feedback (unlike in the visual block mode of vim where for example inserts only become visible upon exit).
-There always exists one primary cursor, additional ones can be created as needed.
+There always exists one primary cursor located within the current view port.
+Additional cursors ones can be created as needed.
+If more than one cursor exists, the primary one is blinking.

   To manipulate multiple cursors use in normal mode: